I’m a Data & Software Engineer with many hobbies.

 Glasgow, Scotland

-Having had the strong desire to work in the space industry, I moved to Glasgow to join Spire Global’s Payload team which designed and operated instruments for GNSS Radio Occultation and Reflectometry on low-earth orbiting nanosatellites.
-I built automations on the payloads to collect and process valuable weather & climate data for clients like NOAA, NASA, and EUMETSAT.
+Having had the strong desire to work in the space industry, I moved to Glasgow to join Spire Global’s Payload team which designs and operates scientific instruments that perform GNSS Radio Occultation and Reflectometry on low-earth orbiting nanosatellites.
+I built automations on the payloads to collect and process weather and climate data for clients like NOAA, NASA, and EUMETSAT.

 2025 - 2026